-The Secure FTP Transport defined in the Submit Dose Transaction is intended to provide a baseline transport mechanism.
-It is not intended to prohibit Dose Registry projects from using other transport mechanisms.
+The DICOM STOW-RS Transport mechanism defined in the Submit Dose Transaction is intended to provide a baseline transport mechanism.
+It is not intended to prohibit Dose Registry projects from using other transport mechanisms, as long as they also support the baseline mechanism.